Privacy Policy

 This Privacy Notice applies to information we collect:

-The Commons App for students does not require registration, login, or personal data entry.
+Students do not create accounts or credentials specific to The Commons.
+Access is enabled by a school-issued QR code or through existing school credentials via Single Sign-On.
+New usernames or passwords are never created for The Commons.
 It does not include in-app purchases, advertisements, or public posting features.
 This Privacy Notice references account creation, order processing, or subscription features only for institutional users or website visitors, not to students using the App as part of a school program.

-The Site may provide links to or the ability to connect with non-Company websites, services, social networks, or applications.
+Our public website (the-commons.app) may provide links to non-Company websites or social networks or the ability to connect with non-Company websites, services, social networks, or applications.
 Clicking on those links or enabling those connections might allow the third-party to collect or share information about you.
 Those third-party websites or services are beyond the Company’s control.
 We advise you to check the privacy policies and terms of use of any non-Company websites or services before providing any of your Personal Information to them.

 If you have questions about this Privacy Notice or how your school uses The Commons, please contact your school administrator or email us at support@the-commons.app.